DanfordGidraph/react-native-zopimchat-zendesk/README.md

 ```

 ### Android
-#### Adding the server key to Chat
-You must be a Chat admin to upload the server key.
-If you're not a Chat admin, ask one to do it for you and provide them with the key.
-For the admin instructions, see
-[Enabling push notifications for the Chat SDK](https://chat.zendesk.com/hc/en-us/articles/360000456648) for mobile in the Chat Help Center.

 ##### Note
 If your app is targeting Android O and above, make sure the app properly handles the notification channel for these push notifications.